braxtons12/hyperion_mpl/README.md

 static_assert(constified.all_of(is_const));

 constexpr auto list2 = List<int, const double, float>{};
+// ranges support is implemented for `mpl::List` at all times,
+// but usage in practice requires a complete standard library implementation
+// for ranges. (i.e. `operator|` isn't particularly useful without the
-constexpr auto ranged
+// `std::ranges::<things>` to go along with it) constexpr auto ranged
         = list
             | std::ranges::views::filter([](MetaType auto type) { return not type.is_const(); })